 - Measurements: measures 18.5cm high, 47cm long and 39cm wide

 - Availability: LEGO Brand Store, LEGO.com & LEGO retailers

-The only difference between the two stands are the exterior sections.
+The only difference between the two stands is the exterior sections.
 Stretford End has a simple series of columns.
-But the East Stand has a vast blue hued bank of glass, with a statute of Sir Matt Busby standing proud under the Manchester United sign.
+But the East Stand has a vast blue-hued bank of glass, with a statue of Sir Matt Busby standing proud under the Manchester United sign.
 In LEGO form this is a tiny black Minifigure trophy.
-This is the image you often see of the ground during TV reports.
+This is the image you often see on the ground during TV reports.

 Much of the build is focused around the Sir Alex Ferguson Stand, which just so happens to be the largest stand of Old Trafford.
 The same system of textured 1×3 bricks are used to create the seats, along with more stickers.
-Once again the internal structure is really intersting and is does a great job of holding the seating sections up.
-There are three tiers of seating in the part of the stadium, although once the roof is attached, it’s hard to see the top most section.
+Once again the internal structure is really interesting and it does a great job of holding the seating sections up.
+There are three tiers of seating in the part of the stadium, although once the roof is attached, it’s hard to see the topmost section.
 The roof is an opposing section to add to the rest of the stand, it’s quite weighty and sits nicely once clipped to the back of the stand.
-It’s not until you add all the roof beams do it feel a lot more sturdy.
+It’s not until you add all the roof beams does it feel a lot more sturdy.

 This set was provided to BricksFanz by the LEGO Group for purposes of review.
 The thoughts within this review are that of BricksFanz and do not reflect those of the LEGO Group.
-Providing the set for free, does not guarantee a favourable opinion of the set.
+Providing the set for free does not guarantee a favorable opinion of the set.